HALRobotics/HAL.Documentation/docs/Manufacturers/UniversalRobots/Contents.md

 ---
 ### 0. Tips

-1. We do not currently have a means to
+1. We do not currently have a means to reference _TCPs_ and _Payloads_ from your current Installation so make sure these are accurately defined in your simulation.
+2. You can switch between Process Move (_movep_) and normal (_movel_) for linear motion in the [Controller](../../Overview/Glossary.md#controller) configurator.
+3. [Signals](../../Overview/Glossary.md#signal) are identified by their indices so either name your [signals](../../Overview/Glossary.md#signal) with an index, e.g. _2_, or use the [export overrides](../../Grasshopper/6-Control/Contents.md#64-reuse-controller-data) to ensure the correct index is exported.

 ---
 ### 1. Controller Options